cakephp/docs/en/views/helpers/form.rst

 If the ``label`` key is used on an option, the attributes in ``$attributes['label']`` will be ignored.

-.. versionchanged:: 3.8.0
-   The ``label`` key in complex options was added.

 .. _create-select-picker:

 Creating Select Pickers